Site logo

 The thoroughbred is the most expensive horse breed in the world.
 Rarer breeds, such as the Cleveland Bay Horse and Newfoundland

 Pony are expensive too.
 But the thoroughbred’s pedigree is unmatched, especially on the racing track.
-The Trekhner and Friesian horses are very expensive, too.
+The Trekhner and Friesian horses are expensive, too.

 What’s the Most Desired Horse Breed?